vignettes/Ramos_MultiAssayExperiment.Rmd

 library(UpSetR)

-Please use this citation (Ramos et al. 2017) when using MultiAssayExperiment
+(Ramos et al. 2023) when using

-, your citations are appreciated!
+citations are very much appreciated!

 MultiAssayExperiment